Winster & Gilpin Habitat Improvement

 - Analysis of existing monitoring data

-We will also begin to undertake our own monitoring supported by volunteers, including fish and riverfly surveys, please see our monitoring section for more information.
+We began to undertake our own monitoring supported by volunteers, including fish and riverfly surveys, please see our monitoring section for more information.

-This will then help us to identify opportunities for habitat improvement to really make a difference in the valleys.
-Possible options will include:
+This would then help us to identify opportunities for habitat improvement to really make a difference in the valleys.
+Possible options included:

 - Establishing riparian buffer strips to reduce bank erosion and intercept surface run-off and silt